This article is a summary of the video of Scott on the right, below the Candace Owens and Thomas Sowell videos.

 (5) Radical feminism: Labeling the recognition of gender differences as “victimizing”.
 And, often, the opposite, refusing to award the female “extra credit” for her “handicaps incurred by the patriarchy,” will incur the wrath of a radical feminist.

-(6) Racism: Forcing "social and business focus on skin color", entitlements, forced association, and integration.
-The best of us are "people of color".
+(6) Racism: Forcing “social and business focus on skin color”, entitlements, forced association, and integration.
+If your skin is white then you just can’t understand our plight.

 (7) Education: Centralized.
 One size fits all.
 Common Core.
 PC speech as a rule spreading like a cancer through Universities.